-Mention capacitance, conductors, and dielectric capacitors to a 7th-grade science class, and you may see glazed-over expressions and hear bored sighs.
+Mention capacitance, conductors, and dielectric capacitors in PCB to a 7th-grade science class, and you may see glazed-over expressions and hear bored sighs.
 I mean, hey, sometimes I get this with adults and coworkers I’m talking to so I can’t say I’m unsympathetic to the kids, but I have to promise them that circuits and circuit boards are, truly, fascinating.
-Let's help them answer the question: why are capacitors used in printed circuit boards (PCB)?
+Let's help them answer the question: why are capacitors used in circuit boards?

-The PCB capacitor on circuit board designs are somewhat different than the capacitor built in a classroom.
+The PCB capacitor on circuit board designs is somewhat different than the capacitor built in a classroom.
 As we design circuit boards, knowing the properties of potential PCB capacitor types assists with planning and design.
-When working with through-hole and surface mounted designs, you can use design libraries to select PCB capacitors based on a combination of attributes that include capacitance, dielectric type, nominal value tolerance, rated voltage, and temperature coefficient.
+When working with through-hole and surface-mounted designs, you can use design libraries to select PCB capacitors based on a combination of attributes that include capacitance, dielectric type, nominal value tolerance, rated voltage, and temperature coefficient.

-A surface mount circuit board capacitor does not require drilled holes through layers and mounts directly to the surface of the PCB.
+A surface mounts circuit board capacitor does not require drilled holes through layers and mounts directly to the surface of the PCB.
 Vias replace the through-hole leads and allow a conductive connection between the layers of a circuit board.
 Surface mount technology SMT capacitors can mount to both sides of the board and have much smaller packages than THM capacitors.
-The different SMT capacitor types include stacked multilayer ceramic, mica, tantalum, film and electrolytic capacitors.
+The different SMT capacitor types include stacked multilayer ceramic, mica, tantalum, film, and electrolytic capacitors in PCB.

 A surface mount capacitor on PCB offers the benefits of small size, automated assembly, and low spurious inductance.
 The same characteristics seen with older THM capacitor types provide many benefits for PCB designers working with surface mount technologies.

-Ceramic Capacitors: Have a dielectric capacitor made from ceramic materials.
-More often than not, ceramic capacitors have small capacitance values that range from 1F to 1µF and small maximum rated voltages.
+Ceramic Capacitors: A dielectric capacitor made from ceramic materials.
+More often than not, ceramic capacitors have small capacitance values that range from 1F to 1µF and small maximum-rated voltages.
 The capacitors have excellent frequency response and do not become prone to parasitic effects.